seleniumQuery/seleniumQuery/src/test/resources/NOTES.md

 # Technical debt

-- add test for .click() without JS
-    - Add a form, and test clicking a submit button, just like `.submit()` is being tested.
 - Rework .children() function, so it uses .filter()
     - This is sort of a duplicated functionality there.